 All campus bus service is provided by the Capital Area Transportation Authority (CATA).
-CATA operates fixed routes serving all University apartments, residence halls, commuter lots, and the main campus.
-Additionally, CATA provides direct service to off-campus apartments in East Lansing, Okemos and Haslett areas during Fall and Spring semesters.
-CATA is also the public transportation provider for the 110 square-mile greater Lansing area.
+CATA operates fixed routes serving all University apartments, residence halls, commuter lots, and the main campus 24/7 during fall and spring semesters.
+Additionally, CATA provides direct service to off-campus apartments in East Lansing, Okemos and Haslett areas year round.
+CATA is also the public transportation provider for the greater Lansing area.
+Visit www. cata.org.

-WEEKDAY CAMPUS REGULAR FIXED ROUTE SERVICE- effective August 21, 2000.
+WEEKDAY CAMPUS REGULAR FIXED ROUTE SERVICE- effective August 19, 2002.
 Daytime Service - CATA's campus route buses will operate from approximately 7:00 AM to 7:00 PM on weekdays during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
-This includes service on the following routes: #30-S, 31-S, 32-S and 33-S.
+This includes service on the following routes: #30, 31 and 32.
+Route #33, Campus Cruiser will operate from 7:30 AM to 6:00 PM.

-EVENING SERVICE - CATA's weekday evening fixed route service will be available from 7:00 PM until 2:00 AM during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
-This includes service on the following routes: #34-S, 35-S, 36-S, and 37-S.
+EVENING SERVICE - effective August 19, 2002.
+CATA's weekday evening fixed route service will be available from 7:00 PM until 2:00 AM during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
+This includes service on the following routes: #35, 36, 37, and 38.

-WEEKEND CAMPUS SERVICE - effective August 21, 2000.
+WEEKEND CAMPUS SERVICE - effective August 19, 2002.
 CATA's campus route buses will operate on weekends from approximately 9:00 AM until 2:00 AM during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
-Weekend service is provided on routes: #34-S, 35-S, 36-S and 37-S.
+Weekend service is provided on routes: #35, 36, 37, and 38.

-LATE NIGHT CAMPUS SERVICE SEVEN DAYS A WEEK - effective August 21, 2000.
-CATA offers a demand-response service within the campus boundaries from 2:00 AM until 7:00 AM during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
+LATE NIGHT CAMPUS SERVICE SEVEN DAYS A WEEK - effective August 19, 2002.
+CATA offers The Night Owl, a demand-response service within the campus boundaries from 2:00 AM until 7:00 AM weekdays (until 9:00 AM on weekends) during Fall and Spring semesters excluding school breaks, holidays and holiday weekends.
 To access this service, call 2-8888 from any campus phone (including campus green light phones located throughout campus) and request a ride.
-Residents of University and Spartan Village Apartments may also use this service when traveling to or from any campus location.
+Residents of University and Spartan Village Apartments may also use The Night Owl when traveling to or from any campus location during those hours.
+Bus arrives within 20 minutes.

-FARES AND PASSES-FOR REGULAR FIXED ROUTE SERVICE-The student cash fare is 25 cents.
-Cash fare customers must show the bus driver their valid MSU Student ID to qualify for the 25 cent fare.
+FARES AND PASSES-FOR REGULAR FIXED ROUTE SERVICE- The student cash fare is 50 cents.
+Cash fare customers must show the bus driver their valid MSU Student ID to qualify for the 50 cent fare.
 Customers not showing the MSU Student ID will pay the base fare of \$1.00.
 Customers must use exact change on buses.
-Students may also purchase a CATA Monthly Pass for \$12.50, a Semester Pass for \$40.00, a Commuter Lot Route Pass (good only on the Commuter Lot Route 32-S) at \$15.00 for one semester or \$25.00 for two semesters, or the annual MSU Campus Only Pass for \$65.00.
+Beginning August 2002, students may also purchase a CATA Monthly Pass for \$14.00, a Semester Pass for \$45.00, a Commuter Lot Route Pass (good only on the Commuter Lot Route 32) at \$16.50 for one semester or \$27.50 for two semesters, or the annual MSU Campus Only Pass for \$70.00.
 All area passes (with the exception of the annual MSU Campus Only Pass and the Commuter Lot Route Pass) are good for all on and off-campus fixed route transportation services on CATA.
 Free transfers are available on all CATA buses.
-Passes will be sold at all residence halls, the University Apartment manager's office, the Union Store, the MSU Bookstore in the International Center and convenient off-campus locations.
+Passes will be sold at all residence halls, the University Apartment manager's office, the Union Store, the MSU Bookstore in the International Center, Department of Police and Public Safety and convenient off-campus locations.
 Regular fare for non-student faculty and staff is \$1.00.
-A monthly Adult Pass is available for \$25.00.
+A monthly Adult Pass is available for \$30.00.